JHU-PL-Lab/www-fpse/lecture/variants.md

 * Since lists are built-in we get a massive library of functions on them.
 * For these binary trees (and in general for whatever variant types you roll yourself) there is no such luxury.
+  - This is because there is no single canonical form of tree, there are many different kinds of trees used
-* **But**, that doesn't mean you should just code everything by recursing over the tree.
+* **Still**, that doesn't mean you should just code everything by recursing over the tree.
 Instead
    1. Define the combinators you need (maps, folds, node counts, etc.) using `let rec`
    2. Use your combinators without needing `let rec`